ibm-cloud-docs/openwhisk/actions_go.md

 ```
 {: pre}

-Compile and package the Go executable as `exec` in the root of the .zip.
+Compile and package the Go executable as `exec` in the root of the .zip archive.
 Build the `hello-bin.zip` archive by running the following command.
 This assumes you have Docker CLI installed in your workstation and `docker` in your `PATH`.

 ```bash
 docker run -i openwhisk/actionloop-golang-v1.11 -compile main <hello-src.zip >hello-bin.zip